MrAttoAttoAtto/PiWars2018/README.md

 # PiWars2018
-Code for the most powerful machine
+Code for the most powerful machine.